 “Pediatricians often manage CMPA by first removing cow’s milk protein sources from the child’s diet, then reintroducing it at some point to see if symptoms return,” says Henrikson.
-However, while you may see certain signs that may indicate your baby might be dealing with CMPA, you should discuss options with a medical professional before eliminating cow’s milk sources from your baby’s diet.
+However, while you may see certain signs that may indicate your baby might be sensitive to cow’s milk protein, you should discuss options with a medical professional before eliminating sources of cow’s milk from your baby’s diet.

 Nestlé Health Science is hoping to change that by working on a simple way for pediatricians to diagnose cow’s milk protein allergy.
 “We are partnering with DBV Technologies to create a simple patch test for CMPA.
 Cow’s milk protein allergy is a significant issue for many families and diagnosis is a major pain point for both families and physicians,” says Yu Cheng, Global Head of Strategy & Business Acceleration at Nestlé Health Science.